Louis Chirillo

-Louis Chirillo is an American-Canadian former actor.
-He is of Colombian descent.
+Louis Chirillo is an American former actor.
 He is famous for voicing Keefe in Zoids: Fuzors.
 He has also voiced Shaman in Pucca and Dukey on the first through the fourth seasons of Johnny Test.

-In 2008 he founded Chirillo Productions, a voice-over company that provides English-dubbed content for Brazilian markets.
+In 2008, he founded Chirillo Productions, a voice-over company that provides English-dubbed content for Brazilian markets.
 The company was originally based in Salvador, Bahia, Brazil, but has since relocated to Bellevue, Washington.
-He apparently has owned the trademark to the Seattle Totems since 2018.
+He has owned the trademark to the Seattle Totems since 2018.